eric-mc2/tos-watch-web/src/pages/about.md

 **Theory of Change:**

 We all know that Terms of Service are broken and we all live with it.
-We don't have a lot of viable alternatives to the platforms we use.
-We've normalized the way our personal data is traded and sold.
+Broken meaning they are difficult to read and arguably do not provide informed consent.

+In a functioning market, firms should compete to make better commitments to privacy and community safety.

-But maybe the next ToS update is one step too far.
-Every update is a decision point.
+ToS Watch surfaces these commitments, helping consumers make informed choices where they entrust their data.
+Each ToS update is a potential decision point.

 To suggest a service or document, email {{ personal.email }}.